-Trump's ally and released prisoner Roger Stone uses N-word slur on TV debate
+Trump's ally and released prisoner Roger Stone uses 'Negro' slur on TV debate

 Stone was sentenced to 40 months in prison, but Trump commuted that sentence on July 10 — just days before Stone was to report for detention.

-As O'Kelly asserted that Stone's commutation was because of his friendship with Trump, Stone's voice goes faint but can be heard uttering that he was "arguing with this Negro."
+As O'Kelly asserted that Stone's commutation was because of his friendship with Trump, Stone's voice goes faint but can be heard uttering that he was "arguing with this Negro".

 O'Kelly then asks Stone to repeat the comment, but Stone goes momentarily silent.